BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ## Activities
 ##### A. Derive test cases from known security requirements
 From the known security requirements for a project, identify a set of test cases to check the software for correct functionality.
-Typically, these test cases are derived from security concerns surrounding the functional requirements and business logic of the system, but should also include generic tests for common vulnerabilities based on the implementation language or technology stack.
+Typically, these test cases are derived from security concerns surrounding the functional requirements and business logic of the system but should also include generic tests for common vulnerabilities based on the implementation language or technology stack.

 Often, it is most effective to use the project team’s time to build application-specific test cases and utilize publicly available resources or purchased knowledge bases to select applicable general test cases for security.
 Although not required, automated security testing tools can also be utilized to cover the general security test cases.

-This test case planning should occur during the requirements and/or design phases, but must occur before final testing prior to release.
+This test case planning should occur during the requirements and/or design phases but must occur before final testing prior to release.
 Candidate test cases should be reviewed for applicability, efficacy, and feasibility by relevant development, security, and quality assurance staff.

 ##### B. Conduct penetration testing on software releases
 Using the set of security test cases identified for each project, penetration testing should be conducted to evaluate the system’s performance against each case.
 It is common for this to occur during the testing phase prior to release.